Number : Season 14, serial 6 of 6.

 Length : 6 x 25 minute episodes.

-Plot : The Doctor visits the Theatre, in Victorian London – in an attempt to provide some Leela some examples of “culture”.
+Plot : The Doctor takes Leela to the Theatre, in Victorian London – in an attempt to provide some Leela some examples of “culture”.
 After meeting the mysterious Chinese magician; Li H’sen Chang – the Doctor learns that young girls have gone missing – and decides to investigate.

 Whats good : Dark Victorian period piece, with a surprising lot of location work.
 Pygmalion, Phantom Of The Opera & Sherlock Holmes influenced.

 Whats bad : Racist Fu Man-Chu white-man Chinese stereotypes.

-Review With Spoilers : Talons Of Weng-Chiang is the 6th episode and season finale of season 14.
-It is a Victorian period murder-mystery piece and due to alot of location work, it has a uniquely authentic Victorian feel -about it.
+Review With Spoilers : Talons Of Weng-Chiang is the 6th and season finale of season 14.
+It is a Victorian period murder-mystery piece and due to alot of location work; has a uniquely authentic Victorian feel – about it.

 The Doctor’s new assistant, Dr Litefoot – plays something of a Dr Watson to the Doctor’s deer stalkered Sherlock Holmes.
 We even have nod to Pygmalion; with the Doctor’s attempts to culture Leela.